M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Conclusion

 \section{Conclusion}

-Organic M\"obius strip microlasers are investigated as non-trivial examples of non-Euclidean photonic structures.
-Actually direct laser writing (DLW) techniques enable the fabrication of almost arbitrary 3D photonic polymer structures with sub-micron feature sizes.
-We evidence that M\"obius strip microlasers do not exhibit WGMs, contrary to conventional ring cavities.
+Organic M\"obius strip microlasers are investigated as nontrivial examples of non-Euclidean photonic structures fabricated by direct laser writing.
+We show that M\"obius strip microlasers do not exhibit WGMs, in contrast to conventional ring cavities.
 Instead their lasing modes are located on periodic geodesics.
-These findings are based on 3D FDTD numerical simulations, and on a dedicated algorithm to systematically identify the periodic geodesics.
-They are substantiated by a step-by-step derivation of the wave propagation in a curved layer using the effective index approximation, which implies reduction of the vectorial electric field to a scalar wave function.
-An objective for the future will be the derivation of a vectorial equation for the electromagnetic wave propagation in curved surfaces and an in-depth investigation of the non-trivial polarization features of various surface microlasers.
-This work opens the way to the exploration of non-Euclidian photonic devices.
+These findings are based on experiments, 3D FDTD numerical simulations, and on a dedicated algorithm to systematically identify the periodic geodesics.
+Our analysis is based on an effective index approximation that reduces the electromagnetic wave equation to a two-dimensional scalar Helmholtz equation.
+A future objective will be the derivation of a vectorial equation for the modes in curved surfaces and an in-depth investigation of the nontrivial polarization features \cite{bauer-science} of such microlasers.
+This work opens the way to further explorations of non-Euclidean photonic devices.